oddrationale/ACollectionOfChessWisdom/manuscript/07_The_Endgame.md

 Anchor your good knight.

-Don’t put pawns on the same color squares as your bishop.
+Don't put pawns on the same color squares as your bishop.

 Fix pawns to impede the enemy bishop.